Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Circle of Control Example

 A student getting ready for a test is a basic example of the Circle of Control.
-The level of difficulty of the exam questions and the grading system are beyond the student’s control.
+The difficulty of the exam questions and the grading system is beyond the student’s control.
 They still have control over their study habits, including how much they study, when they study, how focused they are, and how they approach preparing.

 The Circle of Control covers these activities.
 Instead of fretting about things they cannot shift, students who consistently study and manage their time well experience less stress and better emotional regulation.